Avelox, 400 mg, 5 pcs.

 Contraindications

-Side effects
+Side Effects

-– tendinitis and tendon rupture (see Precautions);
+– tendonitis and tendon rupture (see “Precautions”);

 – peripheral neuropathy (see “Precautions”);

-– aggravation of myasthenia gravis (see Precautions);
+– exacerbation of myasthenia gravis (see “Precautions”);

-– prolongation of the QT interval (see Precautions).
+– prolongation of the QT interval (see “Precautions”);

 – other serious and sometimes fatal reactions (see “Precautions”);